shlexware/Rayfield/Documentation.md

 # Rayfield Interface Suite
 This is the written documentation for Rayfield Interface Suite

-Last updated for the Beta 3 release
+Last updated for the Beta 4 release

 ## Booting the Library
 ```lua
 local Rayfield = loadstring(game:HttpGet('https://raw.githubusercontent.com/shlexware/Rayfield/main/source'))()
 ```

+## Enabling Configuration Saving
+Enable ConfigurationSaving in the CreateWindow function Choose an appropiate FileName in the CreateWindow function Choose an unique flag identifier for each element you create Place `Rayfield:LoadConfiguration()` at the bottom of all your code

+Rayfield will now automatically save and load your configuration

 ## Creating a Window
 ```lua